cadecairos/component-string-concat/README.md

-component-boolean-gate
+component-string-concat
 ======================

-A brick for Mozilla Appmaker that passes on a signal if the gate is opened
+A brick for Mozilla Appmaker that will concatenate two input strings before passing them on as a single one